 Types of Data collected in the Supplemental Diagnosis File

-Submitter-assigned Identifiers
+Submitter-Assigned Identifiers

 CHIA requires various Submitter-assigned identifiers in order to allow users to link the data to the Medical Claims and Member Eligibility files.
 Some examples of these elements include SD002 – SD007.
 This matching allows for data aggregation and required reporting.